wangandrewd/wangandrewd.github.io/_posts/2019-06-01-first-post.md

 categories: [others]
 ---

 Given my new venture, I have finally decided to start a blog, largely as a way to dissect my own thoughts.
-Previously, I was restricted from doing so given my employer was a family office (and therefore, there were potentially investment advice issues) but now I should be free and clear of my obligations.

 Today is also the main day at my 5th year reunion.
 Food for thought:
 -People you knew from freshman year of college have known you for 10 years.
 That is a third of your adult life